centre-for-humanities-computing/web-extractor/README.md

 Can be used for initializing the rule or other preparations which should take place before a rule is processed.

-> **Info Rule State** It is safe to store state in a rule using `this.xxx = yyy` from when `init()` is called
+> **Info Rule State** It is safe to store state in a rule using `this.xxx = yyy` from when `init(options)` is called
-> and throughout the analysis as each rule for each url will have its own context-object with the rule a prototype.
+> and throughout the analysis as each rule for each url will have its own context-object with the rule as prototype.

 ##### dataTemplate()